 2.15 Financial instruments

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
-Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions of the instrument.
+Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of the instrument.

-financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in Statement of Profit and Loss.
+Financial assets and financial liabilities are initially measured at fair value.
+Transaction costs that are directly attributable to the acquisition or issue of financial instruments (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
+Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognized immediately in Statement of Profit and Loss.
 Subsequently, financial instruments are measured according to the category in which they are classified.

 (i) Financial assets

-All recognised financial assets are subsequently measured in their entirety at either amortised cost using the effective interest method or fair value, depending on the classification of the financial assets.
+All recognized financial assets are subsequently measured in their entirety at either amortized cost using the effective interest method or fair value,

 (ii) Classification of financial assets